jmkidd/dogmap/README.md

 variant file was converted to UU_Cfam_GSD_1.0 coordinates using the LiftoverVcf tool from Picard/GATK, resulting in a total of 71,541,892 SNVs and 16,939,218 indels found in [SRZ189891_722g.simp.GSD1.0.vcf.gz](https://kiddlabshare.med.umich.edu/public-data/UU_Cfam_GSD_1.0-Y/SRZ189891_722g.simp.GSD1.0.vcf.gz).

+VQSR, calculation of effective read depth, and calculation of IBS with existing sample databases require known variant sites.
+A collection of these has also been determined.

+**SRZ189891_722g.simp.header.CanineHD.names.GSD_1.0.filter.vcf.gz** This file contains a subset of sites from the Illumina CanineHD genotyping array.
+The file CanineHD_B.csv was downloaded from the Illumina web page and CanFam3.1 positions were exctracted.
+Sites were further filtered for those positions with genotypes reported in Shannon et al.  The resultant set of positions was intersected with the variants from the Plassais et al. 772 canines study.
+Positions were then lifted over to UU_Cfam_GSD_1.0 coordinates and further filtered to remove SNVs with more than two alleles and to remove sites placed on chromosomes other than chr1-chr38 and chrX.
+The resultant file contains

 ## Software versions

 The following software and versions are used